-since the entry into force of the Agreement on the Free Movement of Persons between Switzerland and the EU, the place of work determines whether or not you are covered by health insurance.
-Cross-border commuters who live in France, Germany, Italy or Austria in particular and work in Switzerland have a right to choose with regard to health insurance.
-They can choose whether they want to be insured under the health insurance scheme of their country of residence or in Switzerland under the KVG (compulsory health insurance).
-If the cross-border commuter has chosen one system, he cannot change to another health insurance system according to the law/agreement between the EU and Switzerland.
+Since the Agreement on the Free Movement of Persons between Switzerland and the EU came into force, the place of work has determined who joins the health insurance scheme.
+Cross-border commuters who live in France, Germany, Italy or Austria in particular and work in Switzerland have the right to choose their health insurance.
+They can choose whether they wish to be insured under the health insurance scheme of their country of residence or in Switzerland under the KVG (compulsory health insurance).
+Once the cross-border commuter has opted for one system, they cannot switch to another health insurance system under the law/agreement between the EU and Switzerland.

-Cross-border commuters from France have only the following two possibilities to insure themselves:
+Cross-border commuters from France only have the following two options for insuring themselves:

-- "Couverture Maladie Universelle" CMU (system France) more about this on ameli.fr
+- "Couverture Maladie Universelle" CMU (France system) more about this on ameli.fr

-- According to Swiss KVG-EU tariff (Swiss system).
-If you choose the Swiss insurance system, you must insure yourself within 3 months with a Swiss KVG insurer at the EU rate
+- According to the Swiss KVG-EU tariff (Swiss system).
+If you opt for the Swiss insurance system, you must take out insurance at the EU tariff with a Swiss KVG insurer within 3 months

-The verification of compulsory insurance is regulated on a cantonal basis in Switzerland.
+Verification of compulsory insurance is regulated at cantonal level in Switzerland.

-Each canton is responsible for verifying the insurance obligation for its residents or cross-border commuters.
-The Gemeinsame Einrichtung KVG assumes this task for the cantons of Aargau, Appenzell Ausserrhoden, Basel-Landschaft, Basel-Stadt, Glarus, Uri as well as for the municipalities of Cham, Risch Rotkreuz, Steinhausen and the city of Zug.
-Request for exemption
+Each canton is responsible for checking the insurance obligation for its residents or cross-border commuters.
+The Gemeinsame Einrichtung KVG carries out this task for the cantons of Aargau, Appenzell Ausserrhoden, Basel-Landschaft, Basel-Stadt, Glarus, Uri as well as for the municipalities of Cham, Risch Rotkreuz, Steinhausen and the city of Zug.

 If you have any further questions regarding compulsory insurance, please contact the relevant offices directly: